Ethical Coaching & Safeguarding

 Ethical Coaching & Safeguarding Definition

-Ethical practice and safeguarding in coaching refer to the coach’s commitment to uphold professional integrity, prioritise client wellbeing, and foster a safe, respectful, and confidential space for growth.
-More than a professional obligation, it is a cornerstone of effective coaching.
-Clients often disclose deeply personal aspirations and challenges they may not share elsewhere, highlighting the need for robust safeguarding.
-As Mayhead (2023) notes, “duty of care encompasses both ethical and legal dimensions concerned with how individuals act in relation to promoting the welfare of others.”
+Ethical practice and safeguarding in coaching centre on the coach’s responsibility to uphold professional integrity, prioritise client wellbeing, and create a safe, respectful, and confidential environment for learning and growth.
+Safeguarding is not merely a professional requirement but a foundation of effective coaching, as clients often share personal aspirations and sensitive challenges that may not be disclosed elsewhere.
+A coach’s duty of care spans both ethical and legal dimensions, requiring actions that actively promote and protect the welfare of others.

 Ethical Coaching & Safeguarding Description *